theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/Power-BI-Connector-(beta)/pbi-script.md

 Along with the *Power BI Connector (beta)* destination in Xtract Universal comes a Power Query M-script *loading_script.pq*.
 This script can be found in a folder named *powerbi* inside the installation directory of Xtract Universal.<br>

+**Attention:** The M-script and the custom connector are *not* related to each other.
+You either use the script or the connector.

 ### How to use the XU M-script

 1. Create a Power BI report using a *Blank Query* as data source.